jincubator-united-defi-2025/protocol/TychoSolve.md

 ## Flow

-- Resolver Contract executes calls to Tycho Dispatcher
+- Resolver Contract executes calls to Tycho Dispatchr or Router
 - Need to pass SolverPayload and Resolver Address when calling fill
   - uses `buildTakerTraits`
     ```solidity